 How much you spend on your landscaping blocks and building materials will depend on your project’s size and the block material you choose.

-Most landscape wall blocks are sold per pallet at home improvement stores.
+• Landscape wall blocks are usually sold per pallet at home improvement stores.
 At Home Depot, a pallet of landscaping blocks ranges between $500 and $1,000.

-If you’ve got the skills, time, and tools, landscaping blocks can make great DIY projects.
+Landscaping blocks can make great DIY projects.
 Most landscaping blocks have a built-in flange that makes stacking and stability simple and easy, particularly for retaining wall projects.
+Remember to backfill.

 Check out Lowe’s step-by-step instructional video on how to build a retaining wall.

-Remember that you may need to acquire a builder’s permit before building a tall retaining wall.
-Your local building codes or homeowners’ association guidelines may determine your retaining wall’s (or similar landscape project’) size, location, and safety measures.
+Remember that you may need to acquire a builder’s permit before building a retaining wall, especially if it has some size to it.
+Check for your local building codes or homeowners’ association guidelines before starting a project.

 To estimate how many blocks you will need, determine how many blocks you will require per row.
-To do this, divide your project’s total length (retaining wall, fire pit, walkway) by the block’s length.
+To do this, divide your project’s length by the block’s length.

-Next, determine how many rows you’ll need by dividing the project’s height by the height of the block.
+Next, determine how many rows you will need by dividing the project’s height by the height of the block.

 Pro Tip: Remember that the first row will most likely be half-buried.